Advice and information on support services for children

 Feeding your baby and coronavirus

-The NHS has produced a useful factsheet for parents (PDF) on breastfeeding during coronavirus.
+We have produced a useful factsheet for parents (PDF) on baby feeding during coronavirus.

 There is a lot of evidence that breastfeeding reduces the risk of babies developing infectious diseases.

 Live constituents in human milk, including immunoglobulins, antiviral factors, cytokines and leucocytes that help to boost the baby’s immune system.

 It is sensible to do all we can to continue to promote, protect and support breastfeeding, and safe, responsive formula feeding where this is not possible.

 Newham also offers assistance for those who need baby feeding support during coronavirus (PDF).